How to install PostgreSQL on Ubuntu 24.04 LTS

 sudo -u postgres psql

-To create a password for the postgres user type the following command on the PostgeSQL’s console.
+To create a password for the postgres user type the following command on PostgreSQL's console.

 \password postgres

-The password is required when you try to connect and interact with PostgreSQL through a scripting language such as Python, Ruby, Perl, etc. It’s very important to create a strong password for the administrator of the PostgreSQL database management system as a good security practice to avoid brute force attacks from the outside.
+The password is required when you try to connect and interact with PostgreSQL through a scripting language such as Python, Ruby, Perl, etc. It's very important to create a strong password for the administrator of the PostgreSQL database management system as a good security practice.

 ALTER USER postgres WITH PASSWORD 'new_password_here';